 President & Founder, Retired Professional Football Players of Houston

-We encourage you to reach out to Jennie well in advance of your anticipated move date to discuss possible representation and so that you can be added to her queue.
+We encourage you to reach out to Barry well in advance of your anticipated move date to discuss possible representation and so that you can be added to his queue.

 Here’s a common scenario

 Suppose you attend an open house; or drive by home with a sign in the yard; or see a beautiful home listed for sale on Zillow.

 You call the number on the yard sign or complete an online form to request more information from the listing agent.
 This agent was hired by the owners of the house to sell their property and to get them as much money as possible.